The cost of living in each state - NewsBreak

 Wyoming: income has to be more than $27,425, including an estimated $7,732 for housing and $3,792 for food.

-You would need to make about $50,000 or more to live in these states:
+You would need to make about $50,000 or greater to live in these states:

 California: your income has to be more than $38,823, including an estimated $15,235 for housing and $3,792 for food.